Nasdanika/nasdanika.github.io/model/practices/legacy-modernization/readme.md

 ### Greenfield Development and "Agentization"

-Because an Agentic flow is essentially a modernized integration flow, this model-driven approach serves as the perfect scaffolding for greenfield application development and the **"agentization"** of existing processes.
+Because an Agentic flow is essentially a modernized integration flow, this model-driven approach serves as the perfect scaffolding for greenfield application development and the **agentization** of existing processes.

 Jumping straight into writing Python scripts for AI agents is just as dangerous as code-first legacy modernization; it creates brittle, unmanageable AI spaghetti code.
 Instead, architects can use the visual semantic model to design the greenfield process first: